 Loans may also be used to establish or improve communities' ratings under the National Flood Insurance Program's (NFIP) Community Rating System (CRS), in accordance with Action 1.2 in the SHMP (p.
-5-56), further lowering the cost of insurance in Iowa.
+5-56), further lowering the cost of insurance in lowa.

 2.2.3.
-Short-Term Iowa Safeguarding Tomorrow RLF Goals
+Short-Term Entity Safeguarding Tomorrow RLF Goals

-The overarching goal of the STRLF program this year will be to establish the Iowa STRLF.
-As a new program, the Iowa STRLF will see many efforts come together to set a sure footing for the program.
+The overarching goal of the STRLF program this year will be to establish the lowa STRLF.
+As a new program, the lowa STRLF will see many efforts come together to set a sure footing for the program.

 - Enabling legislation.
-There is currently no legislation in Iowa authorizing the creation of the Iowa STRLF, as exists for the SRFs managed by the Iowa DNR and IFA.
+There is currently no legislation in lowa authorizing the creation of the lowa STRLF, as exists for the SRFs managed by the lowa DNR and IFA.
 Legislation was drafted based on the statutes establishing the existing SRFs, but because the General Assembly has yet to discuss the legislation, its final form has yet to be decided.
-Passage of some form of enabling legislation may be necessary for the establishment of this program.
-There is, however, also a possibility that HSEMD may be able to manage the fund without additional legislation. - Dedicated Program Staff.
+Passage of some form of enabling legislation will be necessary for the establishment of this program. - Dedicated Program Staff.
 IFA staff have experience managing multiple billions of dollars of loans under the two existing state revolving loan funds (Clean Water and Drinking Water), including efficient disbursal, collection and monitoring.
 However, the additional effort needed for the new STRLF, though relatively smaller, may require additional staffing capacity.

-HSEMD similarly has no dedicated staff for the STRLF program and will need to either find or add capacity.

-- Create program tools and forms.
+HSEMD similarly has no dedicated staff for the STRLF program and will need to either find or add capacity. - Create program tools and forms.
 Structures exist at HSEMD for the prioritization of HMA project applications, but program specifics for STRLF may require additional tools to be developed.
-Additionally, although IFA has application forms, agreements, processes, SOPs, and other materials for the existing SRFs it manages, modification may be required for the STRLF program. - Process Improvement.
+Additionally, although IFA has application forms, agreements, processes, SOPs,

+- and other materials for the existing SRFs it manages, modification may be required for the STRLF program. - Process Improvement.
 HSEMD is committed to improving its processes and innovating better ways to accomplish our mission.
 During and after the initial capitalization grant receipt, and the loan application and disbursal process, HSEMD will assess the process and seek ways to improve it in future years, including by seeking feedback from applicants or potential applicants.